 Why Plastic Coffee Makers can Make You Sick

 Plastic coffee makers, or to be more precise coffee makers that have chemical components that are in contact with the water can be dangerous for your health.
 Why is this?
-The reason is that when plastic of certain kind touches water, especially hot water, they give off certain chemicals that can be dangerous for humans.
+The reason is that when plastic of a certain kind touches water, especially hot water, they give off certain chemicals that can be dangerous for humans.
 These polycarbonate plastics contain BPA and other chemicals.
 BPA (bisphenol A) is proven to be detrimental to our health.
-This BPA is a chemical that they add to make the plastics harder.
+This BPA is a chemical that they add to make plastics harder.
 BPA has been shown to impact the fertility of individual animals.
 It can also affect the offspring as well.

 Our bodies are equipped to detoxify many things naturally, and if it does ingest something like BPA, then our organs (the liver and kidney) do a pretty good job cleaning them out of the body.
 However, doing this regularly can cause damage to the organs and put too much stress on them.
 If you are regularly drinking coffee from one of these machines, you might just be drinking more than your body can handle.